Experimental preparation of $W$ states through frustration on a programmable quantum simulator: W -State preparation

 This Hamiltonian can also be understood in terms of spin-$1/2$ degrees of freedom through the mapping $\ket{r\,(g)}\to\ket{\uparrow(\downarrow)}$.
 In operator terms, this corresponds to $\hat{n}_\ell=(1+\hat{\sigma}^z_\ell)/2$ and $\ket{g_l}\bra{r_l}=\hat{\sigma}^{-}_\ell$, in such a way that the Hamiltonian~\eqref{eq:Hryd}, in spin language, corresponds to a long-range Ising chain with a longitudinal and transverse field \cite{labuhn2016,PhysRevLett.120.180502,PhysRevA.110.053321,dag2024emergentdisordersubballisticdynamics}.
 The effective AFM interaction is achieved when $a^6 \Omega / C_6 \ll 1$, $a$ being the lattice spacing, corresponding to the blockade regime in which two close atoms cannot both be excited to their Rydberg levels~\cite{Gaetan2009}.
 In this regime, and in the limit $\Omega \to 0$ (i.e., vanishing transverse field), when the total number of atoms $L$ is odd, the ground state of Eq.~\eqref{eq:Hryd} can be written as a superposition of AFM kink states with equal probabilities,

 where $\ket{k}_{\rm AFM}$ represents a Ne\'el state with a single ferromagnetic defect between sites $k$ and $k+1$, i.e., \mbox{$\ket{k}_{\rm AFM}=\ket{\dots\, {r}\,{g}\,{r}\, \stackrel{k}{{g}}\, \stackrel{}{{g}}\, {r}\,{g}\,{r}\, \dots}$.} One such kink state is depicted in Figure~\ref{fig:fig0}(a).
 We should note here that $\ket{K_S}$ is not exactly a $W$ state.
-For instance, the entanglement properties of states in Eqs.~\eqref{WStatedef} and \eqref{eq:GS} can differ at finite sizes and converge only in the thermodynamic limit.
+While $\ket{K_S}$ is not strictly identical to a W state at finite system size, it is operationally equivalent for quantum information tasks, as it can be efficiently mapped onto a W state via shallow Clifford circuits or with the aid of an ancilla qubit, without affecting its multipartite entanglement structure.
 It is important to remark that most algorithms can be adjusted to accommodate this difference without impacting their performance.
 Moreover, the two states can be mapped to each other, either through Clifford circuits~\cite{Odavic2023, Catalano2024_magic} or by employing an ancilla qubit (see Supplementary Material (SM)).

 To prepare $\ket{K_S}$, we initialized a ring of $L$ atoms (with $L$ odd) in their ground state, which is the ferromagnetic, separable ground state of Eq.~\eqref{eq:Hryd} for $\Omega = 0$ and large negative $\Delta$.
 We then implemented an adiabatic protocol consisting of alternating linear ramps of the detuning $\Delta (t)$ and Rabi frequency $\Omega (t)$ (Figure~\ref{fig:fig0}(c)), steering the system towards the target state.